OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 The servers should be configured in the following way:

-* Sunstone (with or without Apache/Passenger) running on all the nodes.
 * Shared datastores must be mounted on all the nodes.

 Bootstrapping the HA cluster